oracle-livelabs/adb/shared/adb-ai-web-app/integrate-genai/integrate-genai.md

 ## Task 4: Test the AI profile

-We will use the PL/SQL API to generate a response from a prompt:
+We will use the PL/SQL API to generate a response from the Cohere model.This example is using the **chat** action.
+It is not using any private data coming from your database.:

 1. Run the following statement as MOMVIESTREAM user in the SQL worksheet to test the LLM and learn about Autonomous Database using the **Cohere model**.